ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

     Now you have a `/dev/sdd1` partition in the `/dev/sdd` drive.

-4. Use pvcreate to make a new LVM physical volume out of the `/dev/sdd1` partition.
+4. Use pvcreate to make a new LVM physical volume out of the `/dev/sdd1` partition:

     ~~~sh
     $ sudo pvcreate --metadatasize 10m -y -ff /dev/sdd1